Please call the press office on 020 7981 2819 to arrange. We have a dedicated ISDN line.

 Before coming to CPRE, Ralph worked full-time as a barrister and is accustomed to making complicated issues easy to understand for a wider audience.

-Emma is a rural policy specialist in our campaigns team and works on some of the most treasured features of our countryside.
-Emma can discuss National Parks, Areas of Outstanding Natural Beauty and landscape issues.
+Emma is a rural policy specialist in our campaigns team and works on some of the most treasured features of our countryside like National Parks, Areas of Outstanding Natural Beauty and landscape issues.

-She also leads our work on the protection of trees and hedgerows and our campaign to curtail light pollution.
+She also leads our work on the protection of trees and hedgerows and our campaign to curb intrusive light pollution.